-From the city's north west, metro rail is being extended under Sydney Harbour, through new underground city stations and beyond to Bankstown in the south west.
+From the city's north west, metro rail is being extended under Sydney Harbour, through new underground city stations and into the West.
 On completion, Sydney will have 31 accessible metro railway stations and a 66-kilometre stand-alone metro railway system.
-There will be capacity for a metro train every very two minutes in each direction under the Sydney city centre.
+There will be capacity for a metro train every two minutes in each direction under the Sydney city centre.